RPG Maker: English versions

 Historically, few early RPG Maker versions had official English releases.
 Each Windows version has, however, been subject to unlicensed distribution through the internet in some form or other.
 RPG Maker 95, as well as translation patches for the Super Famicom titles RPG Maker Super Dante and RPG Maker 2, were translated and distributed by a group called KanjiHack.
-In 1999, KanjiHack closed upon receiving a cease-and-desist e-mail from ASCII's lawyers.
+In 1999, KanjiHack closed upon receiving a cease and desist e-mail from ASCII's lawyers.
 RPG Maker 95 was re-released with a more complete translation under the name RPG Maker 95+ by a Russian programmer, under the alias of Don Miguel, who later translated and released RPG Maker 2000.
 Later versions, RPG Maker 2003, and RPG Maker XP, were similarly translated and distributed by a programmer under the alias of RPG Advocate.

 The first official English release of the PC series was of RPG Maker XP on September 16, 2005.
 The next two versions of the software, RPG Maker VX and RPG Maker VX Ace both received official English releases.
 Since 2010 English versions of RPG Maker have been published by Degica, who have also officially released English versions of the older titles RPG Maker 2000 and RPG Maker 2003.

 The first official English language of a console version was the PlayStation version in 2000, simply called RPG Maker, by Agetec.
-Agetec also localized RPG Maker 2 and RPG Maker 3.
+Agetec also localized RPG Maker 2 and 3.

+RPG Maker variants are re-implemented by the open-source Open RPG Maker, MKXP and EasyRPG editors and interpreters.

 Reception and legacy

 By August 2005, the series had sold more than two million copies worldwide.
-Later Steam releases are estimated to have sold nearly 1million units by April 2018, according to Steam Spy.
+Later Steam releases are estimated to have sold nearly 1 million units by April 2018, according to Steam Spy.
 Since its first release, the series has been used to create numerous titles, both free and commercial.
 According to PC Gamer, it has become "the go-to tool for aspiring developers who want to make a game and sell it", due to being "the most accessible game engine around".
 In addition to games, the series has been used for other purposes, such as studies involving students learning mathematics through the creation of role-playing games, and programming.

+Reform

+One of the early RPG Maker games in the 21st century was Super Columbine Massacre RPG!, generated controversy by audiences and Columbine victims, later attributed the importance of independent video game as an art game.

 With the release of 2012 video game Ib, it has been credited with helping popularize its engine's use in developing more story-driven and horror games than role-playing games.

 Some RPG Maker video games received critical acclaim, and later adapted into multimedia franchises only produced in Japan including Angels of Death, Ao Oni and Corpse Party.

-Ledonne producing a documentary in 2008 called Playing Columbine about his game and its impact.

-RPG Maker as a machinima form

-RPG Maker engine still often use for films as machinima form, rather than making video games, is extremely rare.
-For example: Distortion (2023) is a first feature-length experimental non-narrative animated film using the RPG Maker MV engine, released exclusively on YouTube.
-Short films and series made in RPG Maker engine such as Decisive Destiny (2018), Yanzilla (2019), and Teenagers in Chester Street (2021), the latter who also created Distortion.